 What Does the Microbiome Do?
 The Good

 These microbes of various origins play important key roles in processing metabolites from drugs and foods, metabolites that our body secretes and they create their own metabolites that, in general, have beneficial effects on our bodies.
-They can supply us with
+They can supply us with short chain fatty acids like Butyrate, well known for its healing of the gut2.

 What Does the Microbiome Do?
 The Bad